-To beat your customers it is essential to know their stronger attributes.
+To beat your customers, it is essential to know their stronger attributes.
 Be honest while compiling the list of their strengths compared to your company.
 Some of the aspects to include in their strength are Company size, value proposition, quality standard, pricing, delivery time, etc.

-Some other strengths to mention in the list, while doing competitive analysis are web traffic, ease of doing business, keyword ranking, quality content, ways to engage visitors, etc.
+Some other strengths to mention in the list, while doing a competitive analysis are web traffic, ease of doing business, keyword ranking, quality content, ways to engage visitors, etc.

 Identify Area For Improvement